eurozulu/commandgo/README.md

 the Java world, generic variables, structures and parameters can have their values 'injected' into them from an external source, in this case, the command line arguments.

-To use a function, simply write the paramters you need and the framework ensures the paramters given can be parsed into those values.
+To use a function, simply write the parameters you need and the framework ensures the command line arguments given are parsed into the correct data types for those parameters.
 For optional, command line flags (-myflag) values can be mapped to fields in a specific structure or to global variables.

 Offer structure to the functional aspect of the command line tool.
 Each command can be global, or 'wrapped' in its own